How many times have you written a program, ETL, analysis job, etc… that seemed like it would never finish running?

 For example, say you have multiple columns of data in your dataset that ultimately need to be combined into a single output column.
 It's much better to use

-to combine multiple columns into a single column with logic in your SQL query so less data needs to be transferred later.
+CASE to combine multiple columns into a single column with logic in your SQL query so less data needs to be transferred later.

 Once again, reducing the amount of data you are sending over the network is key to getting faster run times.